tree-plenish/manual-data-entry/README.md

 - Topside/GUI currently works for modifying one or more answers in a specific Typeform submission.

 ## To Do
-- Send data dict as JSON to server and write server script to process the requested changes.
-- Send confirmation email once changes have been successfully processed.
+- Write server script to process the requested changes and send confirmation email once changes have been successfully processed.
 - Add more functionalities?
 Do we need add/delete for Typeform?
 Should we add the ability to change Google Sheets or other data?
 - Make stand-alone executable, probably using PyInstaller.